 If you job hunt during the holiday season, you’ll have much less competition.

-A few years ago, I collaborated with Susan P. Joyce, online job search guru and publisher of Job-Hunt.org, to create a Kindle ebook loaded with juicy tips from the Job-Hunt Experts, to help you navigate a job search over the holiday season.
+I collaborated with Susan P. Joyce, online job search guru and publisher of Job-Hunt.org, to create this ebook.
+It’s loaded with juicy tips from the Job-Hunt Experts, to help you navigate a job search over the holiday season.

-How to Get Your Copy of the Ebook
+How to Get Your FREE Copy of the Ebook

 Described by Reader’s Digest as “vacuum-packed with solid advice,” Job-Hunt.org offers thousands of pages of resources and information for job seekers trying to succeed in this tough job market, and trying to learn how to navigate through this new 21st Century technology.